wombats-writing-code/crosslinks-js/README.md

 * an array of `apply`  (links to resources that apply the current Topic)
 * an array of `advance`  (Topics that follow on after the current one)

-## How to start modifying Crosslinks for your own
+## How to deploy your own Crosslinks

 The section on Data Modeling above is required reading.
 This list is a bit lengthy, but fortunately, most of these modifications have to do with your server endpoints.
 Files you'll need to modify: